sweattep/modern_quotes/README.md

 >I am a founder of Silicon Valley.

+> if you type for three hours straight, you'll be done

 >the more you have what you want, the less you're gonna do what you want

 >Things always missin', maybe it could be (Uh) My friends, but they ain't friends if they robbin' me Stoppin' me, from makin' a profit, see